rcolomina/simple_flask_app/README.md

 # Celery Testing

-A celery task has been created for testing.
-It post a randowm contact with two emails each 15 seconds.
-Also each contact older than 1 minutes is deleted.
+In this project there is a simple celery task that has been created for testing asynchronous messages.
+This task will post randowm contacts having two emails each 15 seconds then deleting all contacts older than 1 minute.

-Before starting celery task you should have installed and running an asynchronous messaging system or also called broker.
-This project is using redis which has to be running as a background daemon.
-To install and running redis follow the link
+Before starting the celery task you should have installed and running an asynchronous messaging system or also called broker.
+This project is using redis for that which has to be running as a background daemon as message receiver/sender.
+To install that you should have running celerys with redis explained in the following link [docs.celeryproject.org](http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html#installing-celery)

-To test celery task firstly open a new terminal window activating the python environment installed before.
+To test the python celery task of this project firstly open a new terminal window activating the python environment installed before.
 ```
 $ cd simple_flask_app
 $ source testing_env/bin/activate